Tarwara: Historical places near Tarwara

 A village in Siswan Blcok, where there is a temple of Shiva and Vishwakarma which is visited by the people of the locality on the Shivaratri day & Vishwakarma Puja (17 Sept) Day.
-It is known for its temple and a pond scatted over an area of more than 52 bighas.
+It is known for its temple and a pond scattered over an area of more than 52 bighas.
 It is said that one Nepal king built these and took his bath in the pond and got his leprosy cured.